Only one day of fair action remains

 “Oh, they love winning prizes, but then guess who has to hold all that stuff while they ride the rides?
 Yeah, mom does.
 But the fair is a special treat and we try to come at least once every year,” said Greene.
 “To me, it’s always one of those things that marks the end of summer.”

-Rick Blankenship was in line for a corndog and a funnel cake when his teenage son came asking for more money cash.
+Rick Blankenship was in line for a corn dog and a funnel cake when his teenage son came asking for more cash.
 The Blankenships had traveled to the fair from Floyd County to check it out for the first time.

 “We usually go to the one in Rome, but people had told me this one was better.
 It does seem to have a lot more options, and the layout makes it easier to get around without running into people,” Blankenship said.
 “Some of the performances have been pretty good, and nothing beats a good funnel cake.”